Tasmania: Conservation

 Like the rest of Australia, Tasmania suffers from an endangered species problem.
 In particular, many important Tasmanian subspecies and world-significant species of animal are classified as at risk in some way.
 A famous example is the Tasmanian devil, which is endangered due to devil facial tumour disease.
 Some species have already gone extinct, primarily due to human interference, such as in the case of the thylacine or the Tasmanian emu.
 In Tasmania, there are about 90 endangered, vulnerable, or threatened vertebrate species classified by the state or Commonwealth governments.
 Because of a reliance on roads and private vehicle transport, and a high concentration of animal populations divided by this development, Tasmania has the worst (per kilometre) roadkill rate in the world, with 32 animals killed per hour and at least 300,000 per year.

 Protected areas of Tasmania cover 21% of the island's land area in the form of national parks.
 The Tasmanian Wilderness World Heritage Area (TWWHA) was inscribed by UNESCO in 1982, where it is globally significant because "most UNESCO World Heritage sites meet only one or two of the ten criteria for that status.
 The Tasmanian Wilderness World Heritage Area (TWWHA) meets 7 out of 10 criteria.
 Only one other place on earth—China’s Mount Taishan—meets that many criteria".

 Controversy surrounds the decision in 2014 by the Abbott federal Liberal government to request the area's delisting and opening for resource exploration (before it was rejected by the UN Committee at Doha), and the current mining and deforestation in the state's Tarkine region, the largest single temperate rainforest in Australia.

 Demography

-Tasmania's population is more homogeneous than that of other states of Australia, with many of Irish and British descent.
-Approximately 65% of its residents are descendants of an estimated 10,000 "founding families" from the mid-19th century.
+The population of Tasmania is the most homogeneous of any Australian state, being mostly of British (primarily English) descent.

 Until 2012, Tasmania was the only state in Australia with an above-replacement total fertility rate; Tasmanian women had an average of 2.24 children each.
 By 2012 the birth rate had slipped to 2.1 children per woman, bringing the state to the replacement threshold, but it continues to have the second-highest birth rate of any state or territory (behind the Northern Territory).

 Major population centres include Hobart, Launceston, Devonport, Burnie, and Ulverstone.
 Kingston is often defined as a separate city but is generally regarded as part of the Greater Hobart Area.